Why own a piece of American history when you can rent it?

 President Donald Trump's childhood home in Jamaica Estates, Queens, was set to be posted for rent Thursday.
 Listing agent Jason Friedman, of Coldwell Banker Residential Brokerage, said the rent will be between $3,500 and $4,000 per month.

-The five-bedroom Tudor, located at 85-15 Wareham Place in Jamaica Estates, is the same home listed on Trump’s birth certificate.
+The five-bedroom Tudor, located at 85-15 Wareham Place, is the same home listed on Trump’s birth certificate.
 Trump lived there until he was 4, when his family moved to a larger place on a neighboring block.

 While it may lack some of the gold accents associated with Trump’s current properties, the home does offer a glimpse into the president's humbler beginnings.

 In addition to the bedrooms, the house has 4½ bathrooms and boasts hardwood floors, a fireplace in the living room, a library, arched doorways and more.

 Trump's childhood home in Jamaica Estates

 Living room features a fireplace

 Enclosed back patio